Javier Velasquez

 Best Overall Use of Gamification in Adult Learning

 Javier Velasquez studied Literature and a Master's in Literature at Universidad de los Andes in Colombia.
 His professional studies helped him understand how to analyze media in a systemic way, as his main concerns were interdisciplinary studies.
-Since 2012 he shifted towards game design and founded a board game publisher, Azahar Games.
-In 2013 he assisted the GSummit and started making research on game design and gamification.
-Alongside his sister, Ana María Velasquez, a PhD in Human Development and Motivation, they started working on a Gamification framework (BEM) that used the idea of feedback and intrinsic motivation in its core.
-This framework has been validated in different fields, like innovation, human resources, loyalty campaigns, and specially in education, which is a big part of their intrinsic motivation.
-Javier sees Gamification not as a tool of design, but as a field with paradigms and objects of study that go beyond the use of standardized mechanics.
+Since 2012, he shifted towards game design and founded a board game publisher, Azahar Games.
+In 2013, he assisted the GSummit started doing research on game design and gamification.
+Alongside his sister, Ana María Velasquez, a PhD in Human Development and Motivation, they started working on a Gamification framework (BEM) that used the idea of feedback and intrinsic motivation a its core.
+This framework has been validated in different fields, like innovation, human resources, loyalty campaigns, and especially in education, which is a big part of their intrinsic motivation.
+Javier sees Gamification not as a tool of design but as a field with paradigms and objects of study that go beyond the use of standardized mechanics.

 LinkedIn